DeveloperC286/conventional_commits_next_version/README.md

 ## Usage
-conventional_commits_next_version collects Git commits directly from a Git repository(See [Usage - Git Environment Variables](#usage-git-environment-variables)).
+Conventional Commits Next Version uses the Git commits from a repository you specify using either the arguments `--from-commit-hash` or `--from-reference` or Git Environment Variables.
-You specify from where exclusively to begin collecting using either `--from-commit-hash` or `--from-reference`.

-Any Git commits meeting the Conventional Commits v1.0.0 specification are then used to calculate the next Semantic Versioning.
+Any commits meeting the Conventional Commits v1.0.0 specification are then used to calculate the next semantic version, based upon the provided initial semantic version via the argument `--from-version`.
-The initial Semantic Versioning to begin calculations from is provided via `--from-version`.

-By default the next calculate version is printed to standard out.
+By default, the next calculate version is printed to standard out.
-However if you provide the optional `--current-version` Semantic Versioning argument.
+However, if you specify the `--current-version` semantic version argument.
-The `--current-version` Semantic Versioning is asserted to be equal or larger than the calculated Semantic Versioning.
+Then the provided version is asserted to be equal or larger than the calculated.
-The calculated Semantic Versioning is not printed to standard out, if the assertion is not met then it exits with a non zero exit code.
+The calculated semantic version is not printed to standard out, and if the assertion is not met it exits with a non zero exit code.

-There are two modes of calculating the next Semantic Versioning consecutive mode and batch mode.
+There are two modes of calculating the next semantic version, consecutive mode and batch mode.
 By default Consecutive mode is used.